-At the end of its recently completed term, the United States Supreme Court decided several significant cases involving important issues for employers regarding the scope of federal disability discrimination law and the circumstances under which employees can recover punitive damages under another federal anti-discrimination law.
-This Employment Law Alert surveys some of the highlights of these developments.
+At the end of its 1999 term, the United States Supreme Court decided several significant cases involving important issues for employers regarding the scope of federal disability discrimination law and the circumstances under which employees can recover punitive damages under another federal anti-discrimination law.

 On June 22, 1999, the Supreme Court issued three ground-breaking decisions under the Americans with Disabilities Act ("ADA"): Sutton v.
 United Airlines, Inc.; Murphy v.
 United Parcel Service, Inc.; and Albertsons, Inc. v.
 Kirkingburg.
 These decisions have important ramifications for employers because they significantly limit the scope of the ADA.